esciencecenter-digital-skills/python-intermediate-development-tno/episodes/20-section2-intro.md

   A -> B(2.
 Verifying software correctness

   - Test frameworks
-  - Automate and scale testing: CI and GitHub Actions
+  - Automate and scale testing: CI and GitLab CI/CD
   - Debug code)

   B -> C(3.
 Software development as a process)